MannLabs/refquant/README.md

 conda activate refquant
 ```

-Finally, refquant and all its [dependancies](requirements) need to be installed.
+Finally, RefQuant and all its [dependancies](requirements) need to be installed.
 To take advantage of all features and allow development (with the `-e` flag), this is best done by also installing the [development dependencies](requirements/requirements_development.txt) instead of only the [core dependencies](requirements/requirements.txt):

 ```bash
 pip install -e "./refquant[development]"